 In accordance with section 439A of the Companies Act 2006, a resolution to approve this Policy will be proposed at the AGM of the Company to be held on Wednesday 15 November 2023 at 10.00am.
 There are no proposed changes to the Policy, with the exception of a few minor changes to make the policy read better, and a small change to remove reference to the director fee levels (in £ terms) as these are disclosed in the Directors' Remuneration Report.
 This latter change was previously highlighted in the Annual Statement on Directors' Remuneration in the 2022 annual report and accounts.
-If the resolution is passed, the provisions of the Policy will apply until the Policy is next put to shareholders for renewal of that approval, which must be at intervals of not more than three years, or if the Policy will be sought.
+If the resolution is passed, the provisions of the Policy will apply until the Policy is next put to shareholders for renewal of that approval, which must be at intervals of not more than three years, or if the Policy is materially varied, in which event shareholder approval for the new Policy will be sought.